With the arrival of July we are at the mid point of summer , with warm water, calm days, and common afternoon thunder storms.

 Lower tides we are still working submerged structure with a Carolina rig for: redfish, black drum, flounder and sheepshead.

 With all of the bait thieves in our waters we haven’t been using much shrimp or crabs on the bottom, but have mostly been fishing cut mullet, menhaden and minnows to attract more quality fish but with a slower bite.

-Early morning action on the surface has been really good for: trout, bluefish, ladyfish and spanish mackerel during the first couple of hours of day light throwing top water lures, producing lots of excitement and explosive strikes.
+Early morning action on the surface has been really good for: trout, bluefish, ladyfish and Spanish mackerel during the first couple of hours of day light throwing top water lures, producing lots of excitement and explosive strikes.

-The inshore shark bite has been as good as it gets fishing depth changes, with lots of variety and different sizes of sharks to keep the lines busy when the tide has not been optimal for other tides of fishing.
+The inshore shark bite has been as good as it gets fishing depth changes, with lots of variety and different sizes of sharks to keep the lines busy when the tide has not been optimal for other types of fishing.

 Nearshore and reef action has been fun lately with tons of life, we have been chasing the birds working schools of: Spanish mackerel, little tunny, and bluefish throwing small diamond jigs with some fast and furious action.

-The nearshore reefs have been alive with tons of spadefish, cobia and mackerel on the surface with typical species while bottom fishing.
+In July the nearshore reefs have been alive with tons of spadefish, cobia and mackerel on the surface with typical species while bottom fishing.

-The nearshore cobia action will start to slow down with them moving back offshore, the spade fishing should be really good until they get too much pressure and will start to become more boat shy and stay subsurface.
+The nearshore cobia action will start to slow down with them moving back offshore, and the spade fishing should be really good until they get too much pressure and will start to become more boat shy and stay subsurface.

 Give us a call at 843-693-2460 or look us up on the web at www.affinitycharters.com

 One of our captains can help get you out for an enjoyable day on the water.